hexadecimalH/cicada-docs/index.md

 ---
 title: Welcome
 ---
-Cicada is micro PHP framework that helps creating and various applications that very quickly handles HTTP requests execute desired functions and returning appropriate response.
+Cicada is a micro PHP framework, which helps to create various applications that very quickly handles HTTP requests,executes desired functions and returns appropriate response.

 ### What is the Point ?

-In the core functionality of Cicada is HTTP handler, which makes it perfect for creating API, but never the less Cicada can also function as an Web Application.
-Besides everything Cicada is framework which is really easy understandable and effortlessly to learn it.
+The core functionality of Cicada is HTTP handler, which makes it perfect for creating API.
+Moreover, Cicada can also function as a Web Application.
+Besides everything, Cicada is a framework which is very understandable and easy to learn.

 ### Basic Principle

-First thing, for setting and running Cicada you will need a server Apache or Nginx.
-The server have to be correctly configured to send all request to main entry point `index.php`.
-Inside entry point (`index.php` in this case) we are creating an instance of Cicada application which will enable us creating the routes
+The first thing to set and run Cicada, a server Apache or Ngix is necessary.
+The server has to be correctly configured in order to send all requests to the main entry point `index.php`.
+Inside the entry point (`index.php` in this case), we are creating an instance of Cicada application, which will enable us to create the routes.

 ```php